How to Measure and Improve ELTV

 Employee experience has a significant bearing on ELTV.
 As mentioned above, a good onboarding program alongside training and development will go a long way toward creating a good company culture.

-HR teams can optimise their approach by measuring how ELTV is affected by each stage of the employee journey.
+HR teams can optimize their approach by measuring how ELTV is affected by each stage of the employee journey.
 From employee onboarding to initiatives that improve employee motivation, companies can ensure they hold on to their most productive employees.

 4. The Recruitment Process